epetrovski/reading_and_writing_benchmarks/README.md

     ##  9:       1     537    18.430    6.479  3.114 1.697         5.9        3.8
     ## 10:       1    1084    34.267   13.330  6.078 3.426         5.6        3.9

-In single thread mode, fread is an average 3.7 times faster at reading and 5.5 times faster at writing.
-In multithreaded mode — which is the default — fread is 8.4 times faster at reading and 8.9 times faster at writing.
+In single thread mode, data.table is an average 3.7 times faster at reading and 5.5 times faster at writing.
+In multithreaded mode — which is the default — data.table is 8.4 times faster at reading and 8.9 times faster at writing.

 ## Graph of reading and writing benchmarks: